 - Securely housed in a handy blow molded...

-Wood Stain if you plan on staining afterwards, or think of some coverings. ( Some people use yoga matts ) A good quality JigSaw will be needed for the majority of the work.
+Wood Stain if you plan on staining afterward, or think of some coverings. ( Some people use yoga mats ) A good quality JigSaw will be needed for the majority of the work.

 I recommend using the TACKLIFE Advanced 6.7 Amp 3000 SPM Jigsaw with Laser & LED

 - 【LED + Laser & Dust...